 After winning, our former winners report receiving requests to attend festivals, read at public events and sit on competition juries.
 Some have also been approached to include their work in anthologies.

 6. You're finally able to finish that project

 One of the great things about winning $6,000 from the Canada Council for the Arts is the freedom it gives you to work on the projects you feel you should be working on.
 And with the writing residency at the Banff Centre for Arts and Creativity, you will have even more creative time at your disposal.
-Our 2012 winner, Daniel Karasik, reported that during his residency he was able to make the final edits to his debut poetry collection and he completed a new draft of a play.
+Our 2012 winner, Daniel Karasik, reported that during their residency they were able to make the final edits to their debut poetry collection and they completed a new draft of a play.

 7. You'll call yourself a "writer"